 This is my small travel guide to Georgia.
-Before the trip we were warned that renting a car is dangerous because of the traffic but we still did it because we are more flexible that way and we had our big and heavy SUP-Boards with us.
+Our main goal was to photograph as many locations as possible.
+Before the trip we were warned that renting a car is dangerous because of the traffic but we still did it because we are more flexible that way and we had our big and heavy SUP-Boards with us (we wanted to do some promotional photos for the Fit Ocean brand).
 Read on to learn about our experiences.

 Recommended Travel Guide

 Everybody seems to be making a travel guide for Georgia (including myself hehe), but the best is still from Lonely Planet (for Georgia Armenia & Azerbaijan):